flamesoft/slow_food_online/README.md

 ## Installing
 Fork and Clone this repo.

-Once the source is on your machine run the following commands to install all the necessary packages and gems
+Once the source is on your machine run the following commands to install all the necessary packages and gems:

 ```
 $ bundle install